codenvibes/CS/01 CORE CONCEPTS/NETWORKING FUNDAMENTALS/THM - EXTENDING YOUR NETWORK.md

 ### What is a Router?

-It's a router's job to connect networks and pass data between them.
-It does this by using routing (hence the name router!).
+DEF-router. ==A **router** is a networking device that connects multiple networks together and directs data between them.== It does this by using routing (hence the name router!).

 Routing is the label given to the process of data travelling across networks.
 Routing involves creating a path between networks so that this data can be successfully delivered.
 Routers operate at Layer 3 of the OSI model.
 They often feature an interactive interface (such as a website or a console) that allows an administrator to configure various rules such as port forwarding or firewalling.